Open-EO/openeo.org/documentation/1.0/datacubes.md

 Dimensions with a natural/inherent order (usually all temporal and spatial raster dimensions) are always sorted.
 Dimensions without inherent order (usually `bands`), retain the order in which they have been defined in metadata or processes (e.g. through [`filter_bands`](https://processes.openeo.org/#filter_bands)), with new labels simply being appended to the existing labels.

-A geometries dimension is not included in the example raster datacube above and it is not used in the following examples, but to show how a vector dimension with two polygons could look like:
+A geometry dimension is not included in the example raster datacube above and it is not used in the following examples, but to show how a vector dimension with two polygons could look like:

 | name       | type   | labels | reference system |
 | ---------- | ------ | ------ | ---------------- |